Tinnci/alucraft/README.md

   * BOM Panel: Added a simple live Bill of Materials panel showing profile pieces, door dimensions and hinge count.
   * Basic transform controls: You can now drag/scale the frame in the 3D scene to change width/height/depth (uses TransformControls).
   * Persistence: Designs auto-save to localStorage and can be downloaded as JSON or loaded back.
+  * Export BOM: The BOM panel now supports Export to CSV and JSON for easy sharing or procurement.

 ### 2\. 📐 参数化 3D 框架 (Parametric Frame)